Skip to main content

 14 National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund, “National Directory of Latino Elected Officials.”
 (Los Angeles, CA: National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund, 2021).

-This page titled 7.5: Chicanx and Latinx Political Representation is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Mario Alberto Viveros Espinoza-Kulick (ASCCC Open Educational Resources Initiative (OERI)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.5: Chicanx and Latinx Political Representation is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Mario Alberto Viveros Espinoza-Kulick (ASCCC Open Educational Resources Initiative (OERI)) via source content that was edited to the style and standards of the LibreTexts platform.